auth0/Auth0.swift/README.md

 ## Issue Reporting

+For general support or usage questions, use the [Auth0 Community](https://community.auth0.com/tags/c/sdks/5/swift) forums or raise a [support ticket](https://support.auth0.com/).
+Only [raise an issue](https://github.com/auth0/Auth0.swift/issues) if you have found a bug or want to request a feature.

-If you have found a bug or to request a feature, please [raise an issue](https://github.com/auth0/Auth0.swift/issues).
-Do not report security vulnerabilities on the public GitHub issue tracker.
-The [Responsible Disclosure Program](https://auth0.com/responsible-disclosure-policy) details the procedure for disclosing security issues.
+**Do not report security vulnerabilities on the public GitHub issue tracker.** The [Responsible Disclosure Program](https://auth0.com/responsible-disclosure-policy) details the procedure for disclosing security issues.

 ## What is Auth0?